BCG-X-Official/facet/sphinx/source/faqs.rst

-5. **How can I extract CV performance from the LearnerRanker to create my own summaries or figures?**
+5. **How can I extract CV performance from the ModelSelector to create my own summaries or figures?**

-    You can extract the desired information as a data frame from the fitted LearnerRanker object.
+    You can extract the desired information as a data frame from the fitted ModelSelector object.

     .. code-block:: Python

-        # after fitting a ranker
+        # after fitting a selector
-        cv_result_df = ranker.summary_report()
+        cv_result_df = selector.summary_report()

-6. **Can I use a custom scoring function with the LearnerRanker?**
+6. **Can I use a custom scoring function with the ModelSelector?**

-    The LearnerRanker works in a similar fashion to *scikit-learn*'s `gridsearchCV <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html>`_
+    The ModelSelector works in a similar fashion to *scikit-learn*'s `gridsearchCV <https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html>`_
     so much of the functionality is equivalent.
 You can pass a custom scoring function much as you would for gridsearchCV.